tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 # A Conceptual Leap of Faith

-At this point we have secure identification scheme.
+At this point we have a secure identification scheme.
 A challenger can verify that you are who you claim to be.
 At least, they can verify that you own the corresponding secret for a public key.
 This protocol is dynamic.
 The transcript for one challenge can't be reused for another challenge.

 This is similar to what we want for a signature.
-The transcript of a signature should show that the owner of a public key signed off on this specific message.
+The data of a signature should show that the owner of a public key signed off on this specific message.
 This signature should be unusable for any other message.